 – Tokyo Fiance is a cute one too.

-– This country is fascinating and you’ll find yourself dreaming of a return trip before the one you’re on is even over!
+– This country is fascinating and you’ll find yourself thinking of a return dream trip before the one you’re on is even over!